Minimal Fibrations of Hyperbolic 3-manifolds: Bundles with short geodesics

-\begin{lemma} There exists a sequence of hyperbolic 3-manifolds $M_j, j = 1,2,\dots$ with the following properties: \begin{enumerate} \item For each $j \ge 1$, $M_j$ fibers over the circle. \item The manifolds $M_j$ converge geometrically to a cusped hyperbolic manifold $M$ as $j\to \infty$. \item There is a sequence of closed, null-homologous geodesics $\gamma_j \subset M_j$, homotopic into a fiber of $M_j$, with $ \lim_{j \to \infty} \mbox{length}(\gamma_j) = 0.$ \item The horotorus $T_1$ on the boundary of the cusp of $M$ is carried by $f_j$ to a torus $f_j(T_1)$ that is the boundary of a tubular neighborhood $E_j$ of radius $R_j$ of the geodesic $\gamma_j$, with $\lim_{j \to \infty} R_j = \infty$. \end{enumerate} \end{lemma} \begin{proof} Thurston showed that a surface bundle over $S^1$ with fiber a surface of genus $g \ge 2$ is hyperbolic if the monodromy is pseudo-Anosov.
-A construction of Penner shows that if $C$ and $D$ are two collections of disjoint embedded essential closed curves (with no parallel components) in an oriented surface $F$ that intersect efficiently and fill $F$, and if $\phi$ is a a product of positive Dehn twists along $C$ and negative Dehn twists along $D$ that twists along each curve at least once, then $\phi$ is pseudo-Anosov \cite{Penner}.
-Take a closed surface $F_g$ of genus $g \ge 2$ and on $F$ a pair of curve collections as above in which $c_1 \in C$ is separating on $F$.
-Consider the sequence of pseudo-Anosov maps $f_j$ obtained by composing a fixed number of positive Dehn twists along each curve in $C$ other then $c_1$, a fixed number of negative Dehn twists along each curve in $D$, and $k$ positive twists along $c_1$.
-Then $f_j$ is pseudo-Anosov for each $k \ge 1$, and the manifold $M_j$ formed by constructing a surface bundle over $S^1$ with monodromy $f_j$ is hyperbolic.
+We now construct a sequence of manifolds $M_j$, each of which fibers over the circle, that geometrically converge to a cusped manifold $M$.
+We fix a genus $g>1$. \begin{lemma} There exists a sequence of hyperbolic 3-manifolds $M_j, j = 1,2,\dots$ with the following properties: \begin{enumerate} \item For each $j \ge 1$, $M_j$ fibers over the circle with fiber a surface of genus $g$. \item The manifolds $M_j$ converge geometrically to a cusped hyperbolic manifold $M$ as $j\to \infty$. \item There is a sequence of closed geodesics $\gamma_j \subset M_j$, homotopic into a fiber of $M_j$, with $ \lim_{j \to \infty} \mathrm{length}(\gamma_j) = 0.$ \item The horotorus $T_1$ with injectivity radius $1/2$ that bounds the cusp of $M$ is mapped by $f_j$ to a torus $f_j(T_1)$ that encloses a radius $R_j$ tubular neighborhood of the geodesic $\gamma_j$, with $\lim_{j \to \infty} R_j = \infty$. \end{enumerate} \end{lemma} \begin{proof} Thurston showed that a surface bundle over $S^1$ with fiber a surface of genus $g \ge 2$ is hyperbolic if the monodromy is pseudo-Anosov.
+A construction of Penner shows that if $C$ and $D$ are two collections of disjoint embedded essential closed curves (with no parallel components) in an oriented surface $F$ that intersect efficiently and fill $F$, and if $\phi$ is a product of positive Dehn twists along $C$ and negative Dehn twists along $D$ that twists along each curve at least once, then $\phi$ is pseudo-Anosov \cite{Penner}.
+Take a closed surface $F_g$ of genus $g \ge 2$ and on $F$ a pair of curve collections as above in which $c_1 \in C$.
+Consider the sequence of pseudo-Anosov maps $\phi_j$ obtained by composing a fixed number of positive Dehn twists along each curve in $C$ other than $c_1$, a fixed number of negative Dehn twists along each curve in $D$, and finally $j$ positive twists along $c_1$.
+Then $\phi_j$ is pseudo-Anosov for each $j \ge 1$, and the manifold $M_j$ formed by constructing a surface bundle over $S^1$ with monodromy $\phi_j$ is hyperbolic.